+Registration per Varsity and JV player is \$650, and freshman are \$400 per year.
+Varsity and J.V. fees include their fee to attend a non-Rocky hosted team summer camp.
+Parents with more than one player are offered a \$50 discount per player.
 The actual cost to Field a Team is approximately \$1,100 per player per year.
-Player registration fees cover less than 50% of the total amount needed to fund the football program, while the remaining amount is subsidized by fundraising efforts through the Rocky Mountain Football Association (RMFA).
-Registration per Varsity and JV player is \$650, and Freshman are \$400.
-Parents with more than one player are offered a \$50 discount, per player.
+Player registration fees cover 60% of the total amount needed to fund the football program, while the remaining amount is subsidized by fundraising efforts through the Rocky Mountain Football Association (RMFA).
+The district charges separate fees to participate in athletics, please see District Fees below.